Am0rphous/ISC2-Certified-Cybersecurity-Guide/README.md

 <p align="center">The Certified in Cybersecurity℠ (CC) is for anyone interested in gaining a basic understanding of cybersecurity concepts.
 This is an entry-level certification and no work experience is required. </p>

 <p align="center"> This is an entry-level certification, meaning no work experience is required.
 ISC2 has currently an initiative to help one million people get certified in cybersecurity.
 You'll get free training and 1 exam attempt.
-The certification is ANAB accredited with ISO/IEC Standard 17024 which in English terms means the program is following a standard for how it's organized, awesome. <br>
+Generally, the course only requires about 10-14 hours to complet.
+The certification is ANAB accredited with ISO/IEC Standard 17024 which in English terms means the program is following a standard for how it's organized, cool! <br>
     <a href="https://www.isc2.org/candidate">Sign up</a> or check the <a href="https://cloud.connect.isc2.org/cc-ultimate-guide">Ultimate Guide</a>. </p>

 <br>